architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 * `.child` should be centered horizontally within its `.parent`.
 * `.child` should be centered vertically within its `.parent`.

 Let’s translate this to tests, which will automatically make sure our requirements are met.
-Since we’ll be working a lot with positioning, let’s define a simple helper function for that:
+Since we’ll be working a lot with [positioning][heres-how.E], let’s define a simple helper function for that:

+[heres-how.E]: https://twitter.com/barneycarroll/status/728616021939064832 "The weirdness of getBoundingClientRect – by @barneycarroll"

 <iframe src="https://jsfiddle.net/5ypbnuk9/2/embedded/js" style="border: none; width: 100%; height: 8em"></iframe>